doxxing AI & Automation

 Anita Sarkeesian – Photo by Kim Newmoney

-In 2014, an individual who claimed to be affiliated with a group called “Gamergate,” which targeted Sarkeesian and other women in the gaming industry with online harassment and doxxing, made a mass shooting threat that forced Sarkeesian to cancel a speaking engagement at Utah State University.
+In 2014, an individual who claimed to be affiliated with Gamergate (more about this a bit further down), a “movement” which targeted Sarkeesian and other women in the gaming industry with online harassment and doxxing, made a mass shooting threat that forced Sarkeesian to cancel a speaking engagement at Utah State University.

 Despite the harassment and threats she has faced, Sarkeesian has continued to speak out and advocate for greater representation of women and other marginalized groups in media.
 She has also been a vocal critic of the toxic and misogynistic elements within the gaming community and has worked to promote greater empathy and understanding in the industry.